DIEP flap

-A DIEP flap (/'di:p/, DEEP) is type of breast reconstruction where blood vessels, fat, and skin from the lower belly are relocated to the chest to rebuild breasts after mastectomy.
+A DIEP flap (/'di:p/, DEEP) is type of autologous breast reconstruction in which skin, fat, and blood vessels from the lower abdomen are transferred to the chest to reconstruct the breast following mastectomy.
 DIEP stands for the deep inferior epigastric perforator artery, which runs through the abdomen.
-This is a type of autologous reconstruction, meaning one's own tissue is used.

 Overview

 The DIEP flap reconstruction procedure is similar to the muscle-sparing free TRAM flap procedure, but it only requires the removal of skin and fat.
 Unlike in the TRAM procedure, however, no muscle is sacrificed.
 The DIEP flap—like the TRAM flap—requires an incision into the abdominal (rectus) muscle, as the blood vessels, or perforators, required to keep the tissue alive lie just beneath or within this muscle.
 Therefore, a small incision is made in the abdominal muscle in order to access the vessels.

 After the skin, tissues and perforators (collectively known as the "flap") have been dissected, the flap is transplanted and connected to the patient's chest using microsurgery.
 The plastic surgeon then shapes the flap to create the new breast.
 As no abdominal muscle is removed or transferred to the breast, patients typically see a lower risk of losing abdominal muscle strength and may experience a faster recovery compared to TRAM flap patients.
 Studies comparing abdominal results with the muscle-sparing free TRAM and the DIEP show that abdominal wall hernias occur less frequently in DIEP patients, although the abdominal wall bulge rates are similar for both procedures.

-Many women who undergo this form of reconstruction enjoy the added benefit of a flatter abdomen with results that mimic a “tummy tuck” procedure.
+The removal of lower abdominal tissue may result in a flatter abdominal contour, an effect sometimes compared to abdominoplasty.
 However, one risk of these procedures is the potential denervation of the abdominal musculature following the DIEP dissection.
-The initial DIEP flap reconstruction takes an average of six to eight hours, however surgeries lasting 16 hours or even longer are not unheard of.
+Operative time varies but is typically longer than implant-based reconstruction, with reported durations ranging from six to eight hours or more in complex cases.

-DIEP flap breast reconstruction is typically performed by the Plastic Surgery team (rather than the Breast Surgery team) so is only available in centres with Plastic Surgery support.
-It is a more complicated operation than other autologous or alloplastic options, but provides significantly better cosmetic results, which means better psychological outcomes and with a lower risk of reconstruction failure.
+DIEP flap breast reconstruction is typically performed by the plastic surgery team (rather than the breast surgery team) so is only available in centres with plastic surgery support.
+The procedure is technically more complex than some other reconstructive options, and has been associated in some studies with favorable cosmetic outcomes and patient-reported satisfaction.
 Recent advances in preoperative imaging of the blood vessels in the abdomen (using CT or MRI scans), operative time and complication rates can be reduced in DIEP flap breast reconstruction.

-In non-medical terms
+Procedure description

 DIEP flap surgery is a type of breast reconstruction after a mastectomy of a single or both breasts by using abdominal fat, skin, and blood vessels from the patient's own body.